apollorio/wp-event-manager/readme.txt

 = [3.2.2] 27-08-2025 =

-Fixed : Past Event shortcode pagination is not working Fixed : Venue and Organize not shows at admin side Fixed : License tab not shows all addons into list Fixed : Bug Fixes and Code Improvements
+Fixed : Past Event shortcode pagination is not working Fixed : local and Organize not shows at admin side Fixed : License tab not shows all addons into list Fixed : Bug Fixes and Code Improvements